 BC Student Outcomes surveys tens of thousands of former post-secondary students across BC every year.
 Key findings from the surveys can be found on the BC Student Outcomes Dashboard.

 Training schedule details provided by the BC Trades Training Consortium (TTC).

 This program satisfies the training standard set by the BC Industry Training Authority (ITA) for:

 A "Welder" is able to weld ferrous and non-ferrous metals in all positions, on both pipe and plate, using various welding processes.

 The program combines technical and work-based training.
 It generally takes three years to complete.

-The technical training is made up of three levels totaling 24 weeks.
-Each level is 8 weeks.
+The technical training is made up of three levels totalling 24 weeks (780 hours).
+Levels 1 & 2 are 8 weeks (240 hours) each, and Level 3 is 10 weeks (300 hours).
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

 Training modules are:

 Apprenticeship training in this program can lead to a career in: